yungnickyoung/Java-Cheatsheet/README.md

 - An `abstract` class doesn't have to have `abstract` methods.

 ### `synchronized` Keyword
-Indicates a method can only be accessed by one thread at a time
+Indicates a block of code that can only be executed by one thread at a time.
+Can be applied to methods or independent blocks.

+A synchronized block can specify an object to use as a lock.
+This object is referred to as a "monitor" object.

 ### `transient` Keyword
 An instance variable marked as `transient` tells the JVM to skip that variable when serializing the object containing it